mbabynames search ✿

-Juno is a two-syllable name of English origin, meaning "noble and strong".
+from the Latin, meaning "queen of heaven".
+Juno is a two-syllable name of Latin origin, meaning "queen of heaven".
 It ends with an open O sound, which shapes how middle names connect to it phonetically.

 2